guikarai/PERA/README.md

 ## Required data for a PERDA study :file_folder:
 You can find here the data collection methodology for [z/OS Environment](https://github.com/guikarai/PERA/blob/master/data-collection.md).

-You can find here the data collection methodology for [Linux & KVM](https://github.com/guikarai/PERA/blob/master/data-collection-linux.md), and z/VM Environment.
+You can find here the data collection methodology for :penguin: [Linux & KVM](https://github.com/guikarai/PERA/blob/master/data-collection-linux.md), and z/VM Environment.

 ## Contact us :email:
 Contacts for information and support about the PERDA Assessment: